-- 1. Develop an understanding of the Nature of Science. - 2.
-Develop an understanding of the nature of Chemistry and its correlation with other subjects. - 3.
-Develop scientific attitude and scientific Literacy - 4.
-Develop an understanding of Pedagogy of Chemistry - 5.
+- 4. Develop an understanding of Pedagogy of Chemistry - 5.
 Appreciate recent achievement of chemistry and the contribution of Indian and Foreign Scientists in development of Science. - 6.
 Develop an understanding of aims and objectives of Chemistry teaching. - 7.
 Develop an ability of preparing annuals plan, unit plan and lesson plan. - 8.
 Develop an ability to plan and conduct innovative projects in chemistry. - 9.
-Organize co-curricular activities related to chemistry teaching. - 10.
-Develop an ability to construct and use an achievement test, diagnostic test and remedial measures in Chemistry. - 11.
-Use continuous and comprehensive evaluation. - 12.
-Develop skills related to teaching of chemistry such as Observation, Demonstration, Experimentation, Handling Scientific Apparatuses etc. - 13.
-Use appropriate learning resources. - 14.
-Involve learners in listening, interacting, discussion, dialogue etc.
+Develop an ability to construct and use an achievement test, diagnostic test and remedial measures in Chemistry. - 10.
+Use continuous and comprehensive evaluation.

 - 1. Nature of Science - 2.
 Developmental perspectives of science. - 3.
-Process skills in Science such as Observation, Demonstration, Experimentation, Handling Scientific Apparatuses etc. - 4.
-Scientific attitude, Scientific Literacy, role of Science in removing ignorance and superstitions. - 5.
-Impact of Science on Society and Vice Versa - 6.
-Contribution of eminent Indian and Foreign Scientific viz Neel Bohr, Marry Curie, C.V.
-Raman, S.S.
-Bhatnagar, J.C.
-Bose, Newton, Einstein, Hargovind Khurana
+Scientific attitude and Scientific Literacy, - 4.
+Impact of Science on Society and Vice Versa - 5.
+Contribution of eminent Indian and Foreign Scientists viz Neel Bohr, Marry Curie, C.V.
+Raman, Khurana.
+Ruther ford.